Russia's Navalny tracked down to 'Polar Wolf' prison in the Arctic | Politics

 About 60 km (40 miles) north of the Arctic Circle, the prison was founded in the 1960s as part of what was once the GULAG system of forced Soviet labour camps, according to the Moskovsky Komsomolets newspaper.
 "The conditions there are harsh, with a special regime in the permafrost," said Leonid Volkov, an aide to Navalny.
 He said it was difficult to communicate with prisoners held at the remote site.

-'POLAR WOLF' Lawyer Zhdanov said supporters of Navalny had sent 618 requests for information about his location and suggested that the Russian authorities wanted to isolate Navalny ahead of the March presidential election.
+'POLAR WOLF' Navalny's lawyer Ivan Zhdanov said supporters of the 47-year-old had sent 618 requests for information about his location and suggested that the Russian authorities wanted to isolate Navalny ahead of the March presidential election.

 Navalny, who had been held at a penal colony 235 km (145 miles) east of Moscow, says he has been imprisoned because he is viewed as a threat by the Russian political elite.
 As a prisoner, he is unable to run in the election.
 He denies all the charges he has been convicted of and casts Russia's judicial system as deeply corrupt.
 Russia says he is a convicted criminal.